acm309/PutongOJ/README.md

 > [!CAUTION]
 >
-> The current branch may contain untested changes after dependency upgrades.
-For production use, we strongly recommend using the last stable version from commit [`6c7b68c`](https://github.com/net-escape/ptoj-backend/tree/6c7b68c183af0ba0a5512ff273c1955d250cc892).
+> The current branch may contain untested changes after dependency upgrades and a project structure refactor.
+For production use, we strongly recommend using the last stable version: **backend** at commit [`6c7b68c`](https://github.com/net-escape/putong-oj/tree/6c7b68c183af0ba0a5512ff273c1955d250cc892) and **frontend** at commit [`ce13bf1`](https://github.com/net-escape/putong-oj/tree/ce13bf1988bb4923947b9b72a0b8a371d3110469).
 >
 > Some features might be unstable until comprehensive testing is completed.
 Proceed with caution when deploying this version.